dspringuel-va/blog-posts/kubernetes/README.md

 > Kubernetes (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It groups containers that make up an application into logical units for easy management and discovery.

-Kubernetes relies on Linux containers
+Kubernetes relies on Linux containers to run heterogenous applications without having to know anything about the application internals.
+This abstraction makes is easy to run multiple different applications on the same hardware.

+Furthermore, the applications don't know anything about the underlying infrastructure.
+It is all abstracted away by Kubernetes.
+Thus, this simplifies development, deployment and management for the software teams.

 ## Building Blocks